dashingsoft/pyarmor/docs/tutorial/advanced.rst

 - read user data in runtime key, and verify it by user
 - set runtime language in boot
-- pack to one file with outer runtime key
+- copy runtime key when packing script to one file
 - call some extra anti-debug routines defined by user

 Internationalization runtime error message